mcneel/developer.rhino3d.com/content/en/guides/eto/your-first-ui/_index.md

 {{< /column >}}
 {{< /row >}}

-Creating a window in Eto isn't too complex in C# or pytho.
+Creating a window in Eto isn't too complex in C# or python.
 Only 6 or 7 lines of code and a we're already making progress.
 The window is a bit empty though, lets add some content.

 </br>